Civon/slides-for-teach/concepts/slides.md

 - easy to understand
 - comment & doc
 - use tools as well
-- do not afraid debug, enjoy it!
+- don't afraid debug, enjoy it!

 ---
 ##   Why Clean Code